JonathanMcCaffrey/IGP-Fan-Reference/IGP/wwwroot/content/notes/settings/hotkeys.md

 In the pre-alpha, IGP comes with some Unreal default hotkey setup.

-This document will explain how to setup, modify, and use a new hotkey setup.
+This document will explain how to set up, modify, and use a new hotkey setup.

 ## Save the "Input.ini" file